Qabel/qabel.github.io/Qabel-Client-Drop.md

 * type = INT

 **Key 'sender'**
-The key id of the PGP key of sender.
+The key id of the key of sender.
 * type = INT

 **Key 'model_object'**